SpitchCoin/spitch-wallet-electron/README.md

 Once you have Node+npm installed:
 ```
 # assuming you're building it on GNU/Linux
-# first, download turtle-service binary for each platform
+# first, download Spitch-service binary for each platform
-# from TurtleCoin official repo
+# from SpitchCoin official repo
 # https://github.com/SpitchCoin/SpitchCoin/releases
 # extract the Spitch-service executable somewhere